Smallness of fundamental groups for arithmetic schemes: Introduction

 As an application, in Section~\ref{sec:application} we prove certain finiteness results of representations of the fundamental groups with restricted ramification over an algebraically closed field.
-In Appendix~\ref{sec:CFT}, we recall the class field theory of G.~Wiesend \cite{Wiesend:CFT} with slight modification by making use of the fundamental groups with restricted ramification.

 After writing up this paper, it was pointed out by Professor Y. Taguchi that one of our main theorems (Th.~\ref{thm:small}) has been proved by G.~Faltings (\cite{Rational_Pts}, Chap.~VI, Sect.~$2$) assuming the scheme $X$ is affine and smooth over $\bZ$.
 However there is only a sketch of the proof, and our proof is more systematic and simpler than his by virtue of \reflem{extension-closed}.
-Thus we think that it is indispensable to leave Theorem~\ref{thm:small} be in this paper.
+Thus we think that it is indispensable to leave Theorem~\ref{thm:small} in this paper.

-Throughout this paper, a {\it number field}\/ is a finite extension of the rational number field $\bQ$.
+Throughout this paper, a {\it number field}\/ is a finite extension field of the rational number field $\bQ$.
 We denote by $\OF$ the ring of integers of a number field $F$.
-For any field $K$, we denote by $\ol{K}$ a separable closure of $K$.
+For any field $K$, we denote by $\ol{K}$ a separable closure of $K$ and by $G_K$ the absolute Galois group $\Gal(\ol{K}/K)$ of $K$.

 {\it Acknowledgments.} The authors are deeply indebted to Professor Yuichiro Taguchi for giving us the opportunity to try to the research problem in this paper and for giving many suggestions for the proof of \refthm{thm:small}.
 The first author thanks Professor Akio Tamagawa for indicating him the reference Expos\'{e} \RII \ of \cite{SGA7-I}.
 He is also grateful to Professor John.\ S.\ Wilson for helpful comments on his question about \reflem{extension-closed} and for telling him the article \cite{Wilson}.
 He would also like to express his sincere gratitude to Professor Makoto Matsumoto for telling him another proof of \reflem{extension-closed} and for permitting him to include the proof in this paper.
 The second author would like to thank Shuji Saito for informing him of G.~Wiesend's recent works \cite{Wiesend:CFT}, \cite{Wiesend:tame} and \cite{Wiesend:const}.
-He also thanks Alexander Schmidt for his helpful comments on the first version of this paper and suggestion for improvement of Theorem~\ref{thm:small}.
+He also thanks Alexander Schmidt for his helpful comments on the first version of this paper and suggestion for improvement of Theorem~\ref{thm:small}, and Moritz Kerz for answering his questions on the paper \cite{KS}.
+The authors thank the referee for many valuable suggestions to improve \refsec{sec:modulus} and the proof of \refthm{Finiteness of Reps ch=p} (ii).